 With funding provided through the Australian Government Reef Programme, a LiDar capture of the river was taken to be able to develop Digital Elevation Models of difference by overlaying LiDar from 2013 with Lidar from 2009.

 The digital elevation model of difference was used to assess sediment loss over the four year period.
-Combined with an analysis of stream power and the use of hydraulic modelling, Reef Catchments identified and prioritised on-ground actions to reduce the supply of sediment and nutrients to the Great Barrier Reef.
+Combined with an analysis of stream power and the use of hydraulic modelling, Reef Catchments identified and prioritised on-ground actions to reduce the supply of sediment and nutrients.

 Mr Dench said Reef Catchments had been working with landholders and undertaking works along the O’Connell River to prevent future channel change.